elmer-garduno/minhashing/README.md

 ## Clustering Wikipedia articles from its categories

-We will use the top 100000 rows of dbpedia's article categories dataset to test.
+We will use the top 100K rows of dbpedia article-categories dataset to test.

 ```
 # First unzip the dataset data/wiki-100000.zip and put it into the dfs